AkstonCap/q-wallet/README.md

    - **PIN**: 4-8 digit PIN for transaction approval
 4. Confirm and create

-**⚠️ Important:** Your password and PIN cannot be recovered.
-Store them safely!
+**⚠️ Important:** Store your username, password and PIN safely!
+If you forget them, you can only recover your wallet using your private seed phrase (never share this with anyone).

 ### 3. Using the Wallet